JonasSchubert/30-seconds-of-c-sharp/README.md

 ### filterNonUnique

-Filters out the non-unique values in an enumerable.
+Filters out the non-unique not null values in an enumerable.

 ```c#
 namespace Conplement.Snippets.Enumerable